aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-resources/read-timephased-data-of-a-resource/_index.md

 url: /java/read-timephased-data-of-a-resource/
 ---

-{{% alert color="primary" %}}

-Aspose.Tasks supports reading a resource's timephased data from Microsoft Project (MPP) files.
+Aspose.Tasks for Java supports reading a resource's timephased data from Microsoft Project (MPP) files.

-{{% /alert %}}
 **Reading Timephased Resource Data**
-The Timephased data is retrieved using the [Resource](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Resource) object's TimeScaleData method.
+The timephased data is retrieved using the [Resource](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Resource) object's TimeScaleData method.
 For time-phased data of resource work,

 - The TimeScaleData method gets the time-phased data for resource work and takes the project's start and finish dates as input parameters.
 - To get the time-phased data for resource cost, the TimeScaleData method takes another input parameter - the time-phased data type as a ResourceCost.